 If you require more granular control over locations, then you may consider creating a site for each remote user.
 Depending on how many remote users you have – and whether you need to add them all at once or gradually over time – this could be a big task.

 The good news is that that xMatters has some internal tools that we can use to help upload and geocode sites in bulk.
-Contact xMatters Client Assistance for more information about the xMatters Toolbox.
+Contact xMatters Customer Support for more information about the xMatters Toolbox.

 Some other important notes: